TerribleCoding/AnySection/README.md

 - More materials in the database
 - Materials divided in groups, in order to filter the available ones
 - Result finder (let the program change an input to return a specific result)
-- Data swapper for rectangles and ellipses (you may want to swap width and height rapidly, a button will be added)
 - Limiting inputs to positive values
 - Limiting inputs to generate valid geometry (e.g. a tube D=10, t=6 is not valid)
 - Canvas to see the shape change dynamically while typing and changing data